ThatNerdSquared/lento/README.md

-# Lento: A Modern Distraction Blocker
+# Lento: Goal-Based Productivity

-Lento is a modern distraction blocker for Windows and macOS, built with Python.
+Lento is a goal-based productivity app for Windows and macOS, incorporating distraction blockers and to-do lists.
 There are a lot of similar products out there, but we built Lento because we couldn't find an alternative with all of the features we wanted.

 ## Features